maxwellmattryan/PersonalWebsite/README.md

 # mattmaxwell.tech

 Welcome to the codebase for my personal website!
 The stack consists of Angular (Typescript), NestJS (Typescript) and PostgreSQL.
-This is still a WIP so the [older version](https://github.com/maxwellmattryan/mattmaxwell/tree/18b58014534d12baa9d7ebb8a747f8253b89cbf7) (ReactJS only) is currently deployed at [mattmaxwell.tech](https://mattmaxwell.tech).
+Please visit the url, [mattmaxwell.dev](https://mattmaxwell.dev), to see it in action!

 ## Overview